spinnaker/spinnaker.github.io/setup/triggers/google.md

 ### Receiving messages from Google Container Registry (GCR)

+{% include
+   warning
+   content="The GCR message type extracts the image digest by default, but Google App Engine doesn't support deploying from a digest.
+So if you're using artifacts from GCR messages to trigger a GAE deployment, you need to use a custom message template.
+The template must copy the image's tag into the artifact's reference and version fields."
+%}

 First, record the fact that your `$MESSAGE_FORMAT` is `GCR`, this will be needed later.